mdiller/rock-assistant/src/chat/functions_template.md

 - Commands with arguments are specified using python type annotations.
 NOTE that these are not python functions.
 - ALWAYS respond with a command or series of commands.
 NEVER reply directly to the user.
 - Never call a command with more arguments than it defines
-- If you are unsure how to handle the user request, please call REQUEST_HELP for assistance.
+- If you are unsure how to handle the user request, please call ASK_CHATGPT.
-- If none of the available commands match the user's prompt, call REQUEST_HELP for assistance.
+- If none of the available commands match the user's prompt, call ASK_CHATGPT.

 ## Commands
 ```